facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.0.X/Video_Call_Component.md

 ## 3. Start new operation

-When you want to perform a specific operation, in order to generate the associated information correctly in the platform, the **newOperation** command must first be executed.
+In order to generate the associated information correctly in the platform, the **newOperation** command must be executed first.

 <div class="note">
 <span class="note">:information_source:</span>
-This command must have been executed **prior to launch**.
+This command must have been executed **before launch**.

-To learn more about how to start a new operation, it is recommended to consult the <a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page"><strong>Mobile SDK</strong></a>
-documentation, which details and explains what this process consists of.
+To learn more about how to start a new operation, it is recommended to consult the [Start a new operation](./Mobile_SDK#4-start-a-new-operation) documentation, which details and explains what this process consists of.
 </div>

 ---

 ## 4. Available controllers